Brattle Theatre: The Brattle today

 Today, the Brattle is operated as a non-profit and is run by the Brattle Film Foundation.
 It is currently the only independent cinema operated in the city of Cambridge.
 The Brattle continues to screen an eclectic mix of foreign, arthouse, and "recent rave" films.
 Ongoing events include, but are not limited to, the Schlock Around the Clock series, the Bugs Bunny Film Festival, the Art House Auction, the Oscar Party, and the Watch-a-thon.
 Starting in October 2005, the Brattle announced its largest fundraising mission in its 55-year history.
 The goal was to raise $500,000 over the next two years to pay down past rent and to solidify its outreach and community programs.

 On February 16, 2008, the Brattle Theatre celebrated its 55th anniversary as a movie theater in Harvard Square.

 In early 2013, the Brattle Theatre conducted a successful Kickstarter campaign to fund a digital projection system and a HVAC upgrade.

+In 2024, the Brattle Theatre celebrated the 50th Anniversary of Million Year Picnic with the Boston premiere of a documentary film about New England's oldest comic book store.